Doggone! Vet-avoiding pup spurs Sand Springs Fire Department boat rescue

 McCalip said the plan is to fence in a yard near the couple’s house where Merlin can hang out, and then they can take him on longer walks around the more-remote areas of the property.

-McCalip said the couple got Merlin — who is about a year old and weighs 130 to 140 pounds — from a farm in Arkansas when the pup was about 3 months old.
+The couple got Merlin — who is about a year old and weighs 130 to 140 pounds — from a farm in Arkansas when the pup was about 3 months old, McCalip said.

 He said Merlin protects the chickens and keeps the deer out of the garden, and he gets along well with his two canine siblings.